 MSCI 653 - Marine Benthos.
-As required (3) Staff.
-Prerequisite: Permission of instructor microheterotrophs and larger metazoans and interactions between these organisms and their physical-chemical environments.
+As required (3) Diaz, Schaffner.
+Prerequisite: Permission of instructor

 Ecology of marine and estuarine benthos is the focus of this course.
 Emphasis is placed on determining how ecological processes affect function and structure of benthic communities.
-Consideration is given to interactions among autotrophs,
+Consideration is given to interactions among autotrophs, microheterotrophs and larger metazoans and interactions between these organisms and their physical-chemical environments.